Clock Tower at Taiping Kota road. The bell is now working effective 30th Aug 2018. Bravo!

 Some of Taiping famous landmarks.
-Hotel prices are as cheap as rm$70 a night.
-All the sight seeing areas are withing 5 minutes drive.
+All the famous areas are within 5 minutes drive.
 You can even cycle around the town.
 Good exercises and keep your good heart healthy and pumping.
 Links to the map locations are provided.

 The Perak museum is located along Jalan Museum, it was built in 1883.
 The country’s oldest museum has displays almost 3000 artefacts on zoology, pre-history, economy and ethnology.
 It contains an impressive collection of archaeological treasures like ancient weapons, aboriginal implements and ornaments that reflect Perak’s rich historical heritage.
 Half day visit.